Pranavv157/Pranavv157/README.md

-# 👋 Hi, I'm Pranav Shinde
+# 👋 Hi, I'm Pranav
 ### Welcome to my Project Portfolio

 This is my personal portfolio where I showcase all my **Machine Learning**, **Data Analysis**, **SQL**, and **GenAI** projects.